The City of Alhambra is in the final stages of updating the Housing Element of its General Plan.

 Who is involved in the Housing Element Update?

-The City’s Community Development Department will be in charge of this project, and it has enlisted several consultants to help:
+The City’s Community Development Department is in charge of this project and has enlisted several consultants to help:

-The Housing Element Update project is being led by ECONorthwest, the Pacific Northwest’s largest private economics consulting firm.
+The Housing Element Update project is managed by ECONorthwest, the Pacific Northwest’s largest private economics consulting firm.

-Graphic design and website management is being provided by Racila Design.
+Graphic design and website management provided by Racila Design.

 In addition, the City’s Planning Commission will be involved, and the City Council will need to approve and adopt the final Housing Element.
 Click here to learn more about these entities.

-Most importantly, the community will be involved in providing input into the Housing Element update.
-Over the next year the City will need to decide how and where to put capacity for these 6,825 units.
-Alhambra residents, landlords, employees, and businesses should get involved to share their input.
+Most importantly, the community has been involved in providing input into the Housing Element update.
+Over the past year the City has heard from a number of community members how and where to put capacity for these 6,825 units.